 The Unseen Desert Project

-The Unseen Desert is a six month, place based project documenting ancient sites in Peru’s coastal deserts that exist beyond tourism and public awareness.
+The Unseen Desert is a three-month, place-based project documenting ancient sites in the coastal deserts of Peru, highlighting locations that deserve attention but are often overlooked in official visitor routes and public narratives.

-The project focuses on sites such as Chan Chan, Caral, Bandurria, Chicama, and other lesser known desert locations, approached not as monuments, but as places still embedded in everyday terrain.
+The project focuses on sites such as Chan Chan, Caral, Pachacamac, and other desert locations, approached not as monuments frozen in time, but as places still connected to their surrounding landscapes.

 Approach

+The work is based on walking, photography, and careful observation.
 There is no excavation, reconstruction, or speculative interpretation.
-The project does not aim to explain the past or resolve historical questions.
-Instead, it records how these places persist in the present: how they are encountered, overlooked, weathered, bordered, and lived alongside.
+The project records how these sites exist today, how they are encountered, weathered, bordered, and integrated into modern life.

 Why the Desert